 Through an incision in the chest, the recipient's lung or lungs are removed and replaced with those of the donor.
 The blood vessels to and from the lung (pulmonary artery and pulmonary vein) and the main airway (bronchus) are connected to the transplanted lung or lungs.
 The operation takes 4 to 8 hours for one lung and 6 to 12 hours for two lungs.
 A heart and lung may be transplanted at the same time.
 The hospital stay after these operations is usually 7 to 14 days.

-About 70% of people who receive a lung transplant survive for at least 1 year.
 The risk of infection is high because the lungs are continually exposed to air, which contains bacteria and other microorganisms that can cause disease.
 The site at which the airway is attached sometimes heals poorly.
 Scar tissue may form, narrowing the airway, reducing air flow, and causing shortness of breath.
 Treatment of this complication consists of widening (dilating) the airway—for example, by placing a stent (a wire-mesh tube) in the airway to hold it open.